tidepool-org/hydrophone/docs/README.md

 </style>
 ```

-*__IMPORTANT GOTCHA__*: The PutsMail CSS Inliner doesn't properly handle the Go template variables in html attributes, so we need to manually find/replace all occurences of `%20` with and empty space.
+*__IMPORTANT GOTCHA__*: The PutsMail CSS Inliner doesn't properly handle the Go template variables in html attributes, so we need to manually find/replace all occurences of `%20` with an empty space.

 So, for instance